you0522/Movie_Review/README.md

 ### Data

-The data for this project is available on Kaggle which a huge community space for data scientists.
+The Rotten Tomatoes dataset for this project is available on Kaggle which is a huge community space for data scientists.
 Click the following link to download the dataset:
 * [Movie_Review_Dataset](https://www.kaggle.com/c/movie-review-sentiment-analysis-kernels-only/data) - Kaggle Movie Review Dataset

 ### Installation